 Puttu (Termite Colony or Anthill) is a Malayalam novel by Vinoy Thomas, his second after Karikkottakari.
 Puttu narrates the story of the people in a place, Perumbadi.
 It is a remote piece of land where people from distinct places migrate to settle.
 These are people looking for a place to survive.
 All the families who migrate to Perumbadi have fateful histories and past lives they wish not to recollect.
 They find their new place for survival as their new lease on life.
 None in Perumbadi likes to dig into the history of others, because everybody has their own story to hide.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 In such an emerging community, Paul sir and later his son Jeramias Paul emerge as mediators to resolve the conflicts between people.
-Whether it is a beef between people, crisis in the family or marital issues, the opinion of Paul sir or Jeramias is valued as final and it is unequivocally accepted.
-After Paul Sir’s death, Jeramias carries forward the tradition of arbitration with due weight and diligence.
+Whether it is beef between people, a crisis in the family or marital issues, the opinion of Paul sir or Jeramias is valued as final and it is unequivocally accepted.
+After Paul Sir’s death, Jeremias carries forward the tradition of arbitration with due weight and diligence.

 The cost of being a leader

-Thomas presents plethora of lives in the novel; Bhavani daivam, Neerkuzhi Achan, Kocha Raghavan, Neeru Joseph, Louis and, Philomina Sister to name a few.
+Thomas presents a plethora of lives in the novel; Bhavani daivam, Neerkuzhi Achan, Kocha Raghavan, Neeru Joseph, Louis and, Philomina Sister to name a few.